Veracode recommends that you use a Veracode API credentials file. The plugin uses these credentials to access Veracode.

 In your IDE, select Veracode > Options > Tools > Veracode > Credentials.

 Select an option for storing your Veracode API credentials:

 - Store credentials in external file: use the credentials in your Veracode API credentials file.
 By default, if your credentials are not currently stored in Eclipse, this option is selected.
-Click Test Credentials to verify that your credentials are valid.
+Select Test Credentials to verify that your credentials are valid.

+If you selected to store your credentials, the Veracode Keychain window opens.
 Create a passphrase that Veracode can use as a security key to encrypt your Veracode credentials before saving them.
 Veracode uses the passphrase to create a digest that it stores securely.
 This digest expires every 12 hours, after which the plugin prompts you to enter the passphrase for creating a new digest.

-- Enter your passphrase and, then, confirm your passphrase.
+Enter your passphrase and, then, confirm your passphrase.